What

 counsel, administrative law judges, central office staff and

-regional staff employed by the MSPB all play a large role in
+regional staff employed by the MSPB, all play a large role in

 implementing the MSPB procedures to achieve that mission.